-Parking contraventions, both on-street and in Council car parks will be enforced by the serving of a Penalty Charge Notice by a Civil Enforcement Officer.
-Fareham Parking Enforcement is now able to deal with parking on zigzag markings on pedestrian crossings as well as the Police, who may still issue Fixed Penalty Notices incurring penalty points and for parking on dropped kerbs which causes obstruction, also double parking on the highway and persistent offenders.
+Parking contraventions, both on-street and in Council car parks will be enforced by the issue of a Penalty Charge Notice by a Civil Enforcement Officer.

+Fareham Parking Enforcement is now able to deal with parking on zigzag markings on pedestrian crossings, as well as the Police, who may still issue Fixed Penalty Notices incurring penalty points and for parking on dropped kerbs which causes obstruction.
+CEO's can also issue PCN's for double parking on the highway.